-During the year, the Company has incurred a net loss and, as at year-end, the Company's has accumulated losses, which have resulted in complete erosion of its net worth.
-During current year, the Company has also started trading in Covid related products which has higher margins and will eventually lead to reduction in losses.
-The Company's operating cash flows are marginally negative.
+During the year, the Company has incurred a net loss (including other comprehensive income) of Rs.
+31.99 million and as of that date, the Company's accumulated losses amounts to Rs.
+272.44 million, which have resulted in complete erosion of its net worth.
+Further, the Company's current liabilities have exceeded current assets by Rs.
+18.79 million.
+During the previous year, the Company started trading in Covid related products which has higher margins and eventually led to reduction in losses.
+The Company's cash flows from operating activities are positive.
 The management of the Company is confident that the Company will earn profit from next year onwards considering increase in portfolio of traded goods.
 Based on the factors mentioned in this note and expected cash flows of next year, the management is of the view that the going concern basis of accounting is appropriate.

-29 Employee benefits obligation
+31 Employee benefits obligation